-Chicago Union Station needs a direct entrance to the new platform at Van Buren Street
+Chicago Union Station needs a new entrance at Van Buren Street

 A cutaway illustration of how a Van Burn St. entrance to the Chicago Union Station Mail Platforms will help circulation.

-There is a huge opportunity to grow capacity at Chicago Union Station (CUS).
-A gigantic former mail platform that runs from Jackson Street almost all the way to Polk Street presents massive potential to serve more trains and more travelers.
+The City and State have a huge opportunity to grow capacity at Chicago Union Station (CUS).
+A gigantic former mail platform–running from Jackson Street almost all the way to Polk Street –creates massive potential to serve more trains and more travelers.

 Getting people to the platform is the catch.
 Amtrak is already moving forward with a plan.
-But their scheme will create a terrible customer experience and cripple the station’s ability to expand.
+But their scheme will create a terrible customer experience.

-Properly designed, the former mail platform and a convenient portal to it at Van Buren Street can become a busy station in its own right—the “Annex”—greatly amplifying Union Station’s capacity to host more trains and serve more people.
+Properly designed, the former mail platform and a convenient entrance to it at Van Buren Street will greatly amplify Union Station’s capacity to host more trains and serve more people.
+It can become a busy station in its own right—the “Annex”.

 A diagram of the track and platform layout at Chicago Union Station.

-Sitting between two through tracks that skirt the eastern edge of the CUS Concourse, the former mail platform will maximize capacity with minimal intervention.
+Sitting between two through tracks that skirt the eastern edge of the CUS Concourse, the former mail platform has long been targeted for passenger use.

-It will create through-routing without a costly tunnel—unlike Crossrail in London, RER in Paris, and S-Bahn in German cities.
-And the platform is ginormous.
-Over 1,500 feet long and 50 feet wide in the middle.
+The platform is ginormous–more than 1,500 feet long and 50 feet wide in the middle.
 Six trains could load and unload simultaneously.
 And, because it sits four feet above the rail, it will offer level boarding.
 So getting on and off the train will be easier than at the other CUS platforms.

 Another benefit: Amtrak needs new platform space to accommodate work on Union Station’s south platforms.
-The Annex will meet that need.
-For these reasons and more, Amtrak is moving ahead on renovating the platform for passenger use.
+For these reasons and more, Amtrak is moving ahead on rebuilding the platform for passenger use.

 The north end of the Chicago Union Station mail platform taken from the Jackson Blvd bridge.
 The platform end is very narrow.